The Prayer (Celine Dion and Andrea Bocelli song): Anthony Callea version

-Callea first performed this song during Australian Idol 2004, in the week of "contestants choice".
-He received a standing ovation for this performance and the "Grand Royal Touchdown" from judge Mark Holden.
-He would go on to be runner-up in this series.
+Anthony Callea first performed "The Prayer" during Australian Idol in 2004, in the week of "contestants choice".
+He received a standing ovation for the performance and the "Grand Royal Touchdown" from judge Mark Holden.
+Callea finished as the runner‑up of the season.

-At the completion of the show, Callea was signed to Sony BMG, and he released "The Prayer" as his debut single.
+After the show, Callea signed with Sony BMG and released "The Prayer" as his debut single.

-It was released in Australia on 19 December 2004 and debuted at number 1 on the ARIA Charts.
-It stayed there for five weeks and was certified 4× platinum by ARIA.
-It became the fastest-selling single by any Australian artist, and was the second-highest-selling single in Australia within the 2000s overall, and for an Australian artist.
+Issued in Australia on 19 December 2004, the single debuted at number one on the ARIA Charts, where it remained for five weeks.
+It was certified four times platinum by the ARIA and became the fastest‑selling single by an Australian artist, as well as the second‑highest‑selling single of the 2000s in Australia overall and for an Australian performer.
 The song was included on Callea's debut album Anthony Callea.
-The music video includes excerpts of Callea recording the song and was released in 2004.
+The music video, released in 2004, includes footage of Callea recording the track.

-Callea has performed "The Prayer" at numerous concerts as well as the Carols by Candlelight in Melbourne.
-In 2006, he performed the song in front of Queen Elizabeth II at a Commonwealth Day Service.
+Callea has performed "The Prayer" at numerous concerts, including Carols by Candlelight in Melbourne.
+In 2006, he performed it for Queen Elizabeth II at a Commonwealth Day Service.
 He also performed it as a duet with Tina Arena on her Symphony of Life CD/DVD, released in 2012.